Yomguithereal/colifrapy/docs/logger.rst

 // Console
 // File
 // Redo settings
+// Formatters and flavors dans style
+// links to file handler opts
+// the different configuration methods

 The options you may pass to the configurator of the logger (those options are automatically taken care of when the logger is loaded by the Settings class) are the following: